City Forager's Year-Round System - Nature & Outdoors quest for Intermediate level adventurers

 1

-Start with spring inventory: Walk your neighborhood in early March with a plant ID app, marking every edible or potentially edible plant on a map.
-Focus on common species first—dandelion, plantain, chickweed, violet, wood sorrel, garlic mustard.
-Take photos, note exact locations, observe sun exposure and soil moisture.
+Walk your neighborhood in early spring with a plant ID app, marking every edible species on a map.
+Focus on common species first—dandelion, plantain, chickweed, violet, garlic mustard.
+Photo and note exact locations, sun exposure, and soil moisture.

 2

-Create your phenology calendar: Track when each species emerges, when it's at peak harvest quality, and when it goes to seed or becomes unpalatable.
+Track when each species emerges, peaks for harvest, and goes to seed or becomes unpalatable.
 Garlic mustard is best before flowering, mulberries ripen over 3-4 weeks, black walnuts drop in October.
-Document this in a spreadsheet or dedicated foraging journal with weekly observations.
+Document weekly observations in a spreadsheet or foraging journal.

 3